uidaholib/base-digital-collections-template/pages/about.md

 This collection contains digitized copies of various photos by Sheldon Zadok Thayer and some correspondence by the Thayer family.

+The photos in the collection primarily show the Thayer family participating in Idaho's tradition of outdoor recreation during the end of the Great Depression.
+Of particular note are the photos that show the Thayers enjoying Sun Valley Resort during the years immediately following its opening.

+{%include feature/image.html objectid="https://objects.lib.uidaho.edu/thayer/mg5792_021-002"%}

-The photos in the collection were donated by Sheldon Thayer's granddaughter, Jill Holgren.
+The photos were donated by Sheldon Thayer's granddaughter, Jill Holgren.
 Prompted by community interest, the collection was digitized in 2024.

 The [original documents](https://archiveswest.orbiscascade.org/ark:80444/xv576502) are held by [University of Idaho Special Collections](https://www.lib.uidaho.edu/special-collections/index.html).